e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 ExecStartPre=/usr/bin/sleep 20
 ```

 20 s is enough for my QNAP TR-004 with four drives, but you may need more depending on your setup and how long your drives take to spin up.
+While good enough for home use, note that this is quite a dirty workaround, and a better solution would be to probe for disk presence before mounting explicitely instead of just waiting a given amount of time.

 ### Reading S.M.A.R.T. attributes